navikt/leesah-game-python/README.md

 # 1. Ensure credential files are in the certs directory
 # 2. Set `TEAM_NAME` to your preferred team name
 # 3. Set `HEX_CODE` to your preferred team color
+# 4. Remove the `NotImplementedError` and return your hex code
 """
 import leesah